-COMES NOW, the Appellee, the Public Employees' Retirement System (hereinafter PERS) and files this its supplemental brief following this Court's granting PERS' Petition for Writ of Certiorari.
+COMES NOW, the Appellant, the Public Employees' Retirement System (hereinafter PERS) and files this its supplemental brief following this Court's granting Ms. Dozier's Petition for Writ of Certiorari.

-MS. STEVISON IS PROCEDURALLY BARRED FROM RAISING THE ISSUE OF INTEREST WHEN SHE ASKED THE COURT OF APPEALS TO AMEND THE MANDATE AS IT WAS NOT RAISED AT THE HEARING BEFORE THE DISABILITY APPEALS COMMITTEE AND WAS NOT ARGUED BEFORE THE CIRCUIT COURT OR THE COURT OF APPEALS.
+MS. DOZIER IS PROCEDURALLY BARRED FROM RAISING THE ISSUE OF INTEREST WHEN SHE ASKED THE COURT OF APPEALS TO AMEND THE MANDATE AS IT WAS NOT RAISED AT THE HEARING BEFORE THE DISABILITY APPEALS COMMITTEE AND WAS NOT ARGUED BEFORE THE CIRCUIT COURT OR THE COURT OF APPEALS.

 In Public Employees' Retirement System v.
 Freeman, 868 So.2d 327,330 (Miss.
-2004), this Court stated that is has repeatedly held that an "issue not raised before the lower court is deemed waived and procedurally barred."
+2004), this Court stated that it has repeatedly held that an "issue not raised before the lower court is deemed waived and procedurally barred."
 Also See: Davis v.
 State, 684 So.
 2d 643, 658 (Miss.
 1996); Cole v.
 State, 525 So.2d 365,369 (Miss.
 1989).
-The Court of Appeals in its Order granting the Motion to Amend the Mandate notes that PERS argued in its response to the motion that it should be denied as the only mention of interest is in the Notice of Appeal filed in the

-Circuit Court and that it was not argued before any Court.
-The Court of Appeals, however, does not state why this position taken by PERS is not valid.
-The issue with regard to interest was not raised at the hearing before the Disability Appeals Committee which heard Ms. Stevison's appeal of the denial of disability benefits by the PERS Medical Board.
+The Court of Appeals in its Order denying the Motion to Amend the Mandate notes that PERS argued in its response to the motion to amend that it should be denied as the "issue of interest was not raised at the hearing and that the statutes do not provide for the payment of interest."
+The issue with regard to interest was not raised at the hearing before the Disability Appeals Committee which heard Ms. Dozier's appeal of the denial of disability benefits by the PERS Medical Board.
+It was not raised in Ms. Dozier's Notice of Appeal filed in the Circuit Court or argued in the brief filed on her behalf.
 This Court specifically held in Freeman, 868 So.2d at 331 that "[B]ecause he failed to raise the issue of interest in the proceedings before PERS and the court below, Freeman's claim for interest is procedurally barred."
-The issue of interest was not asserted at the administrative level nor was it argued before the Circuit Court nor the Court of Appeals and, thus, it should be procedurally barred from being raised in a motion to amend the mandate.
-The Court of Appeals also states that both PERS and Ms. Stevison argue that the Freeman case applies, but, again, does not state whether the Court relied on this Court's holding in Freeman or not, or, if it did, how was the Freeman decision applied when the Court of Appeals amended the mandate.
+The issue of interest was not asserted at the administrative level nor was it argued before the Circuit Court nor the Court of Appeals and, thus, it is procedurally barred from being raised in a motion to amend the mandate.

-In the Notice of Appeal filed in the Circuit Court counsel for Ms. Stevison merely stated that the Court "should reverse and render such decision and order back due benefits to be paid with interest."
-Interest was not argued or asserted in any of the issues addressed by counsel for Ms. Stevison in the brief filed on her behalf.
-In fact, in the conclusion to Ms. Stevison's brief filed in the Circuit Court counsel asked the Court to reverse and render the decision of PERS or alternatively remand the case for a new hearing with no mention of interest.
-The same conclusion is found in the brief filed before the Court of Appeals with no mention of the payment of interest.
+In the Notice of Appeal filed in the Circuit Court counsel for Ms. Dozier merely stated that the Court should reverse and render PERS' such decision or alternatively remand for a new hearing.
+Interest was not argued or asserted in any of the issues addressed by counsel for Ms. Dozier in the brief filed on her behalf.
+The first time interest is mentioned is in the conclusion in the brief filed in the Court of Appeals.
+Interest is not mentioned in the Court's Opinion and Order.

 In Douglas v.
 Blackmon, 759 So.2d 1217,1220 (Miss.
 2000), this Court held that the "motorist was procedurally barred from raising the issue of whether the school district should be estopped... because the issue was not first raised at the trial level."
 Also, in Harris v.
-Lewis, 755

-So.2d 1199 (Miss.
+Lewis, 755 So.2d 1199 (Miss.
 App.
 1999), the Mississippi Court of Appeals held that "issues not raised at trial could not be raised on appeal."
-The mere fact that the issue was not argued at the administrative hearing level prior to being appealed to the Circuit Court should bar Ms. Stevison from raising the issue at this late date.
+The mere fact that the issue was not argued at the administrative hearing level prior to being appealed to the Circuit Court bars Ms. Dozier from raising the issue at a later date.
 See: Jackson v.
 State, 845 So.
 2d 727 (Miss.
 App.
-2003) The mere fact that in the Notice of Appeal filed in Circuit Court counsel asked benefits be paid, "with interest" does not overcome the fact that previously the Courts have not granted interest in such cases.
-This Court's decision in Freeman also supports the position that an issue not raised at the lower level is waived for purposes of appeal.
+2003) This Court's decision in Freeman also supports the position that an issue not raised at the lower level is waived for purposes of appeal.
 Also See: Matson v.
 State, 750 So.2d 1234, 1237 (Miss.
 1999).
-The Court of Appeals, by amending, the mandate went beyond the holding of this Court in Freeman.